 Millennials love to innovate and test out new ways of doing their job.
 They need room to experiment and fail along the way.
 Realize that they are invested in playing an integral role in the growth and development of a business,

 We’re not talking about the traditional sense of failure, where an employee doesn’t know how to do their job properly.
 It’s more about testing ideas and pivoting from the traditional for the possibility of newfound success.

 Commitment to Values

 Company volunteer initiatives are another way companies can illustrate their commitment to certain values.
-Volunteering not only shows a mission to help the world but also brings the team together for a bonding experience outside the workplace.
+Volunteering shows a mission to help the world.
+But also brings the team together for a bonding experience outside the workplace.

 Your Millennial Workforce

-There you have it, some insights into how you can attract Millennial employees to your company.
-We’ve worked with countless companies, business owners, and entrepreneurs to gain a better understanding of generational differences that make up target audiences.
+There you have it, some insights into how you can attract Millennial job seekers to your company.
+We’ve worked with countless companies, business owners, and entrepreneurs to gain a better understanding of generational differences.

-We’ve pioneered global studies on the newest generations and have spent years delving into the contrasts that make each generation unique.
-So, read up on what we’ve said about what Millennials want in their employers and decide if you’re willing to make the right pivots or changes to get them into the door.
+We’ve pioneered global studies on the newest generations.
+We have spent years delving into the contrasts that make each generation unique.
+So, read up on what we’ve said about what Millennials want in their employers.
+Then decide if you’re willing to make the right pivots or changes to get them into the door.